Home Β» Soap and Lotion Making Β» Basil Soap Recipe

 Want to resize this recipe?
 Here are the percentages you’ll need: olive oil- 40%; coconut. oil- 36.67 %; shea butter- 6.67%; castor oil- 6.67%; avocado oil-10%.
 The superfat percentage is 5%.

 Be sure to observe all soap safety precautions!
-Always work in a well ventilated space, free of distractions.
+Always work in a well-ventilated space, free of distractions.
 Wear eye protection, gloves, and long sleeves.
 Lye water and raw soap batter are both corrosive and can be fatal if consumed.

 If you’d like to resize it, you’ll need to enter percentages into a lye calculator.
 It will put out the amounts of oil and lye you’ll need to use.
 This is my favorite lye calculator.

 The basil oil can be left out or substituted for another fragrance oil or essential oil.
 Each oil has its own usage guidelines that you’ll need to refer to in order to see how much you need.
-Keep in mind that the basil oil has a very strong fragrance on its own and it likely to overpower anything else you add to it.
+Keep in mind that the basil oil has a very strong fragrance on its own and it is likely to overpower anything else you add to it.

 Adding a light green color would be beautiful.

 Never made homemade soap before?
 Don’t be intimidated!
-But do read my beginners guide to homemade soap before you dive in.
+But do read my beginner’s guide to homemade soap before you dive in.

 Want to try other herbs?
 Go right ahead.
 Any dried herb will work well, especially thyme or mint.
 You can dry your own herbs, or just buy them from the spice aisle of the grocery store.
 No need to overthink this.